ConservationMetrics/guardianconnector-explorer/README.md

 | p\_\_...     | properties... |
 | p\_\_\_...     | properties.$... |

-If found, GuardianConnector Views will use the column mapping SQL table (with "__column" suffix) created by the `warehouse` component of [Frizzle](https://github.com/ConservationMetrics/frizzle) to handle filtering and key/value rewrites.
+If found, GuardianConnector Views will use a column mapping SQL table (with "__column" suffix), like the one created by the `warehouse` component of [Frizzle](https://github.com/ConservationMetrics/frizzle), to handle filtering and key/value rewrites.

  Any fields specified in the `.env` file will be filtered out (*see "Unwanted columns and substrings" above*).